Production years:

 Speaker

 The Vibroverb came originally with either JBL d130f, CTS or Jensen C15n speakers.
 The JBL d130f is one very popular vintage speaker.
 With its aluminum dust cap it was known for a treble spike and there are various opinions about the tone of this speaker.
-Having tried it ourself we prefer a paper dust cap in stead of aluminum to smoothen the tone, also allowing the use of the bright switch.
+Having tried it ourselves, we prefer a paper dust cap in stead of aluminum to smoothen the tone, also allowing the use of the bright switch.
 The Jensen C15n represents a more typical vintage Fender tone, but it could not handle as much power as the JBL and blew from time to time.
 The output transformer’s lack of ability to deliver a firm bass tone at higher volumes, like the larger iron in the twin reverb, challenges the speaker even further with a loose and boomy bass tone.

 Replacing the speakers in your Fender amp is the easiest and most effectful mod you possibly can do.
 Tonewise, the speaker is the most important component in your amp.
 I a 1×15″ application we prefer a full tone speaker with big low end and sparkling highs.
 The 15″ speaker produces lots of low/mid frequencies due to its physical dimension and will cut through any drummer and bass player.
 It does not push as much air with low ends like 4×10″ and 2×12″ configurations, but who cares.
 The guitar tones on a stage are all about mids.
 The weight of one 15″ speaker is usually not a problem so we’re not afraid of installing a heavy speaker in this amp.